andrew-arkhipov/WTI-Crude-Oil-Price-Prediction/README.md

 # WTI Crude Oil Price Prediction

 To view the final results of the sprint project, view the Jupyter notebook titled "WTI Crude Oil Price Prediction".
+The "Sprint - Data Munging" notebook was the initial exploration and testing, and does not include documentation of code.
+Refer to the "WTI Crude Oil Price Prediction" notebook for an understanding of methodologies and code.